Last Update August 4th, 2014

-Oh, and if you really do want to start a fashion blog this post will hopefully blow your socks off!
+Oh, and if you really do want to know how to start a fashion blog this post will hopefully blow your socks off!

 Note: Some of the links in this post are affiliate links which mean I earn a small commission at no extra cost to you if you sign up.
 Thanks for your support and please know that I only recommend services that I use myself.

-To start a fashion blog you need some guts
+How to start a fashion blog: you need some guts!

 Let’s not sugar coat anything here – blogging is hard work.